ppy/osu-wiki/wiki/Client/Beatmap_editor/Timing/en.md

 ### Selection and sharing

-All changes in the timing panel are only applied to selected offsets.
+All changes in the timing panel are only applied to selected timing points.

-- To select multiple arbitrary offsets, hold `Ctrl` while clicking them
+- To select multiple arbitrary timing points, hold `Ctrl` while clicking them
-- To select several offsets in a row, click the first one, and then click the last one while holding `Shift`
+- To select several timing points in a row, click the first one, and then click the last one, while holding `Shift`
-- To **copy or paste offsets from and into the timing panel**, use your OS' default shortcuts, such as `Ctrl` + `C` and `Ctrl` + `V`
+- To **copy or paste timing points from and into the timing panel**, use your OS' default shortcuts, such as `Ctrl` + `C` and `Ctrl` + `V`